What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: PRELIMINARIES AND RELATED WORK

 \textbf{Deep (Geometric) Learning for Drug Design}.
 Deep learning has enabled progress on various facets of drug design across molecular generation \citep{jtvae, moflow, modflow, graphAF, graphDF, edm, difflinker}, molecular optimization \citep{mol_opt} and drug repurposing \citep{drug_rep}.
 It has also accelerated advancements in protein folding and design \citep{alphafold, OmegaFold, openfold, esm1, esm2, protseed, rfdiffusion, chroma, foldingdiff, abode} and docking \citep{equibind, equidock, diffdock}.
 We refer the reader to the surveys by \citet{chen2018rise} and \citet{pandey2022transformational}.

-\textbf{Graph Neural Networks (GNNs)} have emerged as a workhorse for modeling data, such as molecules, that can be represented as graphs \citep{GNNOrig2009, gcn, graphsage, gat}.
+\textbf{Graph Neural Networks (GNNs)} have emerged as a workhorse for modeling graph data, such as molecules \citep{GNNOrig2009, gcn, graphsage, gat}.
 They can be extended to encode important symmetries in geometric graphs \citep{egnn}, so have found success across diverse tasks in the drug design pipeline including docking \citep{diffdock} and molecular property prediction \citep{egnn_for_prop_pred}.